AlbertoRota/x4-Better-piracy/README.md

  - Keep their hull as low as possible, without killing them.
  - Harass them, using any of the following methods:
     - Repeatedly demand them to `Surrender!`.
 (As effective as shooting them)
-    - Shoot them without killing them (`Ion weapons` are the best, since they preserve hull).
+    - Shoot them without killing them (`Ion weapons` are the best since they preserve hull).
  - Once they all bail, use a marine to claim the ship, they have been trained to be as careful as you are, so they will not harm the ship any longer.

 ## Detailed changes explanation